nicolaei/master/docs/thesis/source/04_strategies_and_methods.md

     the same time.

-    In addition to this, only scanning when there is low traffic could risk getting inaccurate results because other access points might be turned off or getting a different signal strength due to lower traffic.
+    In addition to this, only scanning when there is low traffic could risk getting inaccurate results because other access points might be turned off.

-\todo{
-    I'm not quite sure about what I'm saying about different signal strength here.
-Does it actually work like that?
-}

-[^turned-off]: Some consumer access points have the ability to be turned off
+[^turned-off]: Some consumer access points are can turned off during a specified
-               during a specified period.
+               period.
 For example in households where parents wish to limit access to the internet during the night.

 ### Min and Max Channel Time